 Now in my 40s with a family, we needed a capable yet practical replacement for the A4.
 I’d become an inveterate street parker over the years, so I wanted something small enough to toss around the Upper West Side; I still yearned for a fun car (and not an SUV); and we needed a bit more practicality for our family.
 Car and Driver’s Ten Best didn’t have any obvious candidates that summer.
 Then Amy came home one afternoon and said, “I saw the cutest wagon on the walk home,” and we discovered the SportWagen.

 We’d lucked into the right car for the moment: compact yet versatile, with a comfortable interior and a roomy cargo area, nimble and quick while getting great gas mileage (I’ve managed 40 mpg highway a few times).
 We’d backed into a Ten Best car after all: Car and Driver loves the Golf, every year, and this was the same driver-oriented car, only longer.

-And for four-plus years, it’s done what it says on the tin.
+And for four-plus years, the sport wagon has done what it says on the tin.
 It’s great fun to drive, it swallows a ton of stuff, it’s short enough to fit into cozy parking spaces yet big enough that we drove to Florida in it last month (four people, one dog, tons of stuff) without leg cramps.
 Our one complaint was with road noise, which we successfully fixed before our epic road trip with a set of Continental Purecontact tires.
 We got it detailed today.